 See also: Best PHP Frameworks to Use

-Since collaboration and communication are in the center of the DevOps approach — implementation of it manages to set a much more creative environment that can positively affect the quality of the product.
+Since collaboration and communication are at the center of the DevOps approach — implementation of it manages to set a much more creative environment that can positively affect the quality of the product.

 DevOps automates certain routine elements of the development process and allows developers to focus on other more demanding and important elements.